Summers are magical, right? School is out, the days are long, and free time abounds.

 Where’s the magic in that?

 If only there was a way for kids to design video games instead of just playing them.
-Or an opportunity to create the next big app rather than being sucked into someone else’s.
+Or perhaps encourage them to take the summer months as an opportunity to create the next must-have brand or start-up business, rather than simply being a consumer.

 Good news—that’s where summer camps come in.